richardscarrott/jquery-ui-carousel/README.md

 Sets the easing equation used.

 #### startAt: null (number)
-If set the carousel will animate to the item specified on init (zero-index).
+If set the carousel will start on the specified page (one based).

 ### Events
 #### beforeAnimate: null (function)